Death Stalks Displaced People In Eastern DR Congo - UrduPoint

 - Devastation - The UN vehicles stopped over at a devastated camp for displaced people at Drodro.

-Less than a month ago, the camp was a home to 16,000 people.
+Less than a month ago, the camp was home to 16,000 people.

 It was then attacked by militiamen on November 21, who torched shacks and shelters and killed 26 people.